The starting point

 traces the evolution of cyber criminality and what it means for individuals,

 businesses, and nation states.
+Working as Designed (June 2026) is a

 The Substack — The Next Evolution, at neilcatton.substack.com — runs alongside